the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/explicit-data-fetching.md

 };
 ~~~~~~~

-Second, the handler, input, and button handler receive implementation logic to update the component's state.
-The input field handler still updates the `searchTerm`; the button handler sets the `url` derived from the *current* `searchTerm` and the static API URL as a new state:
+Second, we distinguish between the handler of the input field and the button.
+While the renamed handler of the input field still sets the stateful `searchTerm`, the new handler of the button sets the new stateful value called `url` which is derived from the *current* `searchTerm` and the static API endpoint as a new state:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
-  const [searchTerm, setSearchTerm] = useSemiPersistentState(
+  const [searchTerm, setSearchTerm] = useStorageState(
     'search',
     'React'
   );